dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

-The S-2 task-stealing regime is more efficient than the S-1 validation loop, because it decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.
+The S-2 task-stealing regime is more efficient than the S-1 validation loop, because it

-Using our running example block B, Phase 2 can make progress with just 2 CPUs causing transactions to re-execute only once:
+decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.
+With task stealing, it is hard to predict an exact execution transcript, it depends on the latency and interleaving of validation and execution tasks.
+A possible execution with 2 threads may result in the following transcript:

+Phase 1:
+> parallel execution of all transactions, 2 at a time

+Phase 2:

 > validation of TX2-TX3; all succeed